Three questions for: Tina Altus

 Ich bin Urleipzigerin und denke an meine Zeit (1981 bis 1990) als Sekretärin des Rektors der Hochschule für Musik „Felix Mendelssohn Bartholdy“ in Leipzig.
 Ich will mich nicht zu weit herauslehnen, denn aufgrund der tief verwurzelten Musiktradition in Leipzig und der Historie der Hochschule für Musik war Johann Sebastian Bach der meistgespielte Komponist vor Ort.

 But Beethoven was, of course, played and taught there and performed in the chamber music hall.
-His spirit also, so to speak, wafted through the classrooms and corridors.
+His spirit also, so to speak, wafted through the classes and corridors.

-He was the most played classical composer at that time in the GDR.
-But I also think about the fact that in the unjust state of the GDR, everything was alienated for its own ideology, for example, to convey an image of socialism as 'The Power of Peace'.
-In a public letter to the rector, I initiated the process of change during the transition at the university, which almost cost me my job.
+He was the most played classical composer in the GDR at that time.
+But I also think that in the unjust state of the GDR, everything was alienated for its own ideology, to convey an image of socialism as 'The Peace Power'.
+In a public letter to the rector, I initiated the change process during the turnaround at the university, which almost cost me my job.

 Es gab zahlreiche Chöre, die die 'Ode an die Freude' von Beethovens 9.
 Sinfonie sangen.
 Nur auch beim Singen gilt: DIE GEDANKEN SIND FREI.
 Die Kraft seiner Musik ist ganz offenbar weltumspannend und lässt sich nicht vereinnahmen, wer auch immer dies versuchte.
 Die Geschichte hält da viele Beispiele parat.
 Ich bin sicher, dass uns gerade die 9.
 Sinfonie auch die Kraft gegeben hat für Freiheit, Brüderlichkeit und wirklichen Frieden auf die Straße zu gehen, in Friedlichkeit zu demonstrieren gegen die Unbill des Staates.
 Vereint in Brüder- und Schwesterlichkeit haben wir uns gegen den Staatsapparat aufgelehnt und Unglaubliches erreicht.
 Das waren schöne Götterfunken.